Skip to Content

 You’ll see I’ve left out salt, and that’s on purpose.
 I like to control the amount of salt separately in the dish.

-Feel free to add other spices like ground chipotle powder, or smoked paprika, or more or less crushed red pepper flakes as you see fit.
+Feel free to add other spices like ground chipotle powder, smoked paprika, or more or less crushed red pepper flakes as you see fit.

-Instant Pot Pulled Chicken Tacos served with fresh limes.
+Instant Pot Chicken Tacos being picked up.

 There are a lot of horror stories about using old-fashioned stovetop pressure cookers but these are much safer and WAY easier to use.